Ministry of French Camp Academy

 III.
 Jesus Christ is the eternally begotten Son of God.
 He was conceived by the Holy Spirit and born of the Virgin Mary.
 He is truly God and truly man.
 Through Christ’s life, death, resurrection and ascension, He accomplished for His people a decisive victory over sin and death and established His kingdom among men.

 IV.
-Man was created in the image of God as a rational, moral and spiritual being.
+God created Adam and Eve, the first human beings, in his own image as a rational, moral, and spiritual beings, equal before God as persons, and distinct as male and female.
 Man sinned in Adam and fell with him in his first transgression.
 Man’s fall affected him spiritually, intellectually and physically.
 Man is restored only by the renewing grace of the Holy Spirit and the cleansing blood of the Lord Jesus Christ.

 V. The Lord Jesus Christ will return in glory and triumph for the final judgment and the consummation of His kingdom.
 All those who have truly repented of their sins and have received Christ as their personal savior will be eternally with the Lord Jesus Christ.
 All those who have failed truly to repent of their sins and have rejected the Lord Jesus Christ will be eternally damned without Christ in a literal hell.